henrycorwin/henry-bootstrap/README.md

 # ICJ Bootstrap Template

+Bootstrap Project

+By Henry Corwin

+Due on Friday, March 26th, 2021

 This template goes along with the [Bootstrap lessons](https://github.com/utdata/icj-class#bootstrap) for Intro to Coding for Journalists.

 ## How to set up your project